HetaChain/ico_smart_contract/README.md

 Allow to burn a given number of the token of a nominated address owner: The parameter is the address and the number of token to burn.

 Used when not all tokens are distributed after ICO.

-**Need to finalize the procedure to burn token: when to start and the conditions to burn?**

 ```
 function TokenTimelock(ERC20Basic _token, address _beneficiary, uint64 _releaseTime) public